Chia pudding is a quick, make-ahead breakfast or snack recipe. It’s sweet, good for you, customizable, and fits with any diet plan.

 This chia pudding recipe will last in the refrigerator for about five days.
 You can also

-add chia pudding in a mason jar, top with frozen berries and then put it in the freezer.
+add chia pudding in a mason jar, top with frozen berries, and then put it in the freezer.
 It will last for a few weeks.
-When you are ready to enjoy a healthy breakfast, just thaw it in the fridge the night before.
+When you are ready to enjoy breakfast, just thaw it in the fridge the night before.

 As a result, it’s a great meal prep idea.
-Make a big batch and keep them in the refrigerator.
+Make a big batch and keep it in the refrigerator.

-This way, you will have a healthy breakfast or snack ready at any time.
+This way, you will have a delicious breakfast or snack ready at any time.

 Chia Seed Pudding Recipe